stuart6854/install-vulkan-sdk-action/README.md

 ### Inputs

-The following inputs can be used as `step.with` keys:
+The following inputs can be used as `steps.with` keys:

 | Name               | Type    | Description                       |
 |--------------------|---------|-----------------------------------|